pdwaggoner/mlbstats/README.md

 ## How do I get `mlbstats`?

 Load the package (0.1.0) from [CRAN](https://CRAN.R-project.org/package=mlbstats).
-If you have any questions, find any bugs requiring fixing, or find metrics I left out, please feel free to [contact me](https://pdwaggoner.github.io/).
-If you use the package for any published work, either formally or informally, I would love to know!
+If you have any questions, find any bugs requiring fixing, or find metrics I left out, either open an [issue ticket](https://github.com/pdwaggoner/mlbstats/issues) or feel free to [reach out directly](https://pdwaggoner.github.io/).
+If you use the package for any published work, I would love to know!